Intervalor Privacy Statement, February 2023.

 What type of personal data is collected?

 We collect information such as name, phone numbers, skype contact details, title and email address, in addition to your company’s name and contact information.
 We may also collect feedback, comments and questions received from you in service-related communication and activities, such as meetings, phone calls, documents, and emails.
 From our websites we may collect IP-address and actions taken on the site.

 If you apply for a job at Intervalor, we collect the data you provide during the application process.

-Intervalor does not collect or process any special categories of personal data, such as sensitive personal data from external contacts.
-For internal use sensitive personal data is only collected and processed if required for administrative or regulatory purposes.
+Intervalor does not collect or process any special categories of personal data, such as sensitive personal data.

 How long do we keep your personal data?

 We store personal data for as long as we find it necessary to fulfill the purpose for which the personal data was collected, while also considering our need to answer your queries or resolve possible problems, to comply with legal requirements under applicable laws, to attend to any legal claims/complaints, and for safeguarding purposes.

 This means that we may retain your personal data for a reasonable period after your last interaction with us.
 When the personal data that we have collected is no longer required, we will delete it in a secure manner.
 We may process data for statistical purposes, but in such cases, data will be anonymized.

 You have the following rights with respect to your personal data:

 - The right to request a copy of your personal data that Intervalor holds about you.